JesusRivera98/CommandLine-Terminal/README.md

 # CommandLine-Terminal
 This repo is from Platzi's course "Introducción a la Terminal y Línea de Comandos"

-## What it is terminal?
-- **Terminal**: is the window that shows us the prompt.
-This houses the shell.
-- **Command Line**: program that takes commands and passes them to the operating system to do something.

 ## Route Descriptors
 | Command | Description |
 | --------- | --------- |